thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-03-bayes-theorem/bayes_theorem_explained1.md

-To get some intuition behind this, it is first best to show that something is off with our assumptions.
-Just because we hear "85% of violent criminals are likely to have played violent video games", does not mean 85% of gamers are violent criminals.
+Just because we hear "85% of violent criminals are likely to play violent video games", does not mean 85% of people who play video games are violent criminals.
+To get some intuition behind this, it helps to simulate an experiment.

-Let's look at something.
 Run the Python code below:

 <pre class="file" data-filename="bayes_theorem.py" data-target="replace">
 population = 100_000.0